-2 Attendance
+Attendance

 In order to comply with federal guidelines De Anza College requires students to attend class and class attendance records to be kept.
-A student may miss a few classes for medical or personal reasons, however, unexplained absence of more than 2 consecutive days or frequent absence will result in a student being dropped from the course, and unexcused missed quizzes cannot be made up.
+A student may miss a few classes for medical or personal reasons, however, unexplained absence of more than 2 consecutive days or frequent absence can result in a student being dropped from the course.
 Late arrivals count as absences at my discretion.

-3 Homework
+Homework